Like fall, without color

 Busy beavers at Horse Hill

-After a walk through Horse Hill in Merrimack last December, I posted this photo of a snow-covered beaver lodge.
+After a walk through Horse Hill Nature Preserve in Merrimack, New Hampshire, last December, I posted this photo of a snow-covered beaver lodge.
 Nothing dramatic.
+That was winter…

 Stiff breezes will probably take some snow off this lodge tonight.

+…and now, it’s spring.
 Today, I smiled at the sight of the same lodge, this time in spring sunshine.

 In Horse Hill Nature Preserve, 3 May 2013

 A few moments later, as I looked across the pond, I caught sight of a MUCH bigger lodge, which I do not recall seeing before.
+I think the older lodge must now be the servants’ quarters.
+Amazing what these creatures can build.

 New & improved lodge

-Packed Powder at Horse Hill
+Packed Powder at Horse Hill, Merrimack NH

 There were ten cars in the lot when I arrived, but that didn’t presage a traffic jam on the trail.
 Horse Hill covers a lot of ground.
 I passed maybe a dozen people altogether, along with four friendly dogs.
 The presence of the dogs probably accounted for the absence of wildlife along my way.